 \textbf{Heuristic Settings.} 1) \emph{Constructive Heuristic for TSP:} In constructive heuristics, a solution is built incrementally, starting from a random node and iteratively selecting the next promising node based on a predefined rule.
 The selected node is then appended to the current route to form a valid tour step by step.
 Since constructive heuristics focus on local optimization at each step rather than the global optimum, their performance is often suboptimal compared to other heuristic algorithms.
-2) \emph{Improvement Heuristic for TSP:} Guided Local Search (GLS)~\cite{voudouris2010guided} is a metaheuristic that penalizes frequently used edges in local optima, steering the search away from less promising regions.
-In specific, it modifies the cost landscape by adjusting the distance matrix, adding penalties to certain edges to prevent their repeated selection in subsequent iterations.
-In our experiment, we compare two GLS implementations from \cite{liu2024evolution} and \cite{ye2024reevo}.
-The implementation in \cite{liu2024evolution} follows a standard GLS approach, combining a basic local search method with dynamic edge penalties to guide the search.
-In contrast, the approach in \cite{ye2024reevo} aligns more closely with Knowledge-Guided Local Search (KGLS) \cite{arnold2019knowledge}, incorporating domain-specific knowledge from the distance matrix to enhance the standard GLS framework.
+2) \emph{Improvement Heuristic for TSP:} Guided Local Search (GLS)~\citep{voudouris2010guided} is a metaheuristic that penalizes frequently used edges in local optima, steering the search away from less promising regions.
+Specifically, it modifies the cost landscape by adjusting the distance matrix, adding penalties to certain edges to prevent their repeated selection in subsequent iterations.
+In our experiment, we compare two GLS implementations from \citep{liu2024evolution} and \citep{ye2024reevo}.
+The implementation in \citep{liu2024evolution} follows a standard GLS approach, combining a basic local search method with dynamic edge penalties to guide the search.
+In contrast, the approach in \citep{ye2024reevo} aligns more closely with Knowledge-Guided Local Search (KGLS) \citep{arnold2019knowledge}, incorporating domain-specific knowledge from the distance matrix to enhance the standard GLS framework.
 In our experiments, we use GLS and KGLS to represent two different settings.
-3) \emph{Online BPP:} We follow the settings of \cite{romera2024mathematical} to develop a heuristic that assigns incoming items to bins in real time.
-The heuristic utilizes a scoring function to determine the most suitable bin for each item dynamically \cite{angelopoulos2023online}.
+3) \emph{Online BPP:} We follow the settings of \citep{romera2024mathematical} to develop a heuristic that assigns incoming items to bins in real time.
+The heuristic utilizes a scoring function to determine the most suitable bin for each item dynamically \citep{angelopoulos2023online}.
 We evaluate the generated heuristics on 100 Weibull instances for each problem size, ranging from 1,000 to 10,000, with bin capacities varying from 100 to 500.
 The lower bound $lb$ for each instance is calculated as the ceiling of the total item weight divided by the capacity of a single bin: $lb = \left\lceil \frac{\sum_{i=1}^n w_i}{c} \right\rceil$, where $w_i$ is the weight of the item $i$ and $c$ is the bin capacity \citep{martello1990lower}.
 4) \emph{CVRP and Offline BPP:} For CVRP and Offline BPP, we develop heuristics under the Ant Colony Optimization (ACO) framework~\citep{ye2024reevo,ye2023deepaco}, a setting also adopted by \citep{dat2024hsevo} and \citep{zheng2025montecarlotreesearch}.
 Specifically, ACO maintains a pheromone matrix $\tau \in \mathbb{R}^{n \times n}$ and a heuristic matrix $\eta\in \mathbb{R}^{n \times n}$, where $n$ represents the number of vertices in each problem.
 Each entry $\tau_{i,j}$ represents the priority of edge $(i,j)$ selection in solution construction, which is iteratively updated based on previous solutions.
 For the heuristic information in $\eta_{i,j}$, it encodes the problem-specific guidance for choosing edge $(i,j)$, reflecting its local contribution to final solution quality.
 Our objective is to design more effective heuristic matrices $\eta$ by leveraging problem-specific input features.